 For this reason, you should consider diversifying between different wallets, so a mistake or hack won’t cause easily avoided heartbreak.

 What Other Coins Can I Trade or Use to Buy Stellar Lumens?

-As we mentioned earlier, XLM is not readily available with fiat pairs, so if you want to buy XLM you will have to buy one of the big boys first, usually Ethereum (ETH) or Bitcoin (BTC).
+As we mentioned earlier, XLM is not readily available with fiat pairs, so if you want to buy XLM you will have to buy one of the big boys first, usually Ethereum (ETH) or Bitcoin (BTC) using a Bitcoin exchange.

 What’s the Smallest and Largest Amount of Stellar Lumens I Can Buy?